PierreUntas/Projet3/README.md

 # Voting DApp

 This repository is a Next.js frontend for interacting with a Solidity voting smart contract (`Voting.sol`).
 The app uses RainbowKit and wagmi for wallet connection and transaction signing, and viem for read-only contract calls.
 The UI allows the owner to register voters, voters to submit proposals and cast votes, and anyone with the proper permissions to view results.
-(original repository with the frontend and the backend Hardhat project: https://github.com/PierreUntas/Ethereum-Dev/tree/main/6.%20Dapp/Projet3)
+Original repository with the frontend and the backend Hardhat project: https://github.com/PierreUntas/Ethereum-Dev/tree/main/6.%20Dapp/Projet3
+Link to public deployment: https://projet3-delta.vercel.app

 ## Quick overview